 Consequently, personal injury and wrongful death lawsuits are common forms of legal compensation for those affected by mesothelioma.
-An attorney can also help you file an asbestos trust fund claim to receive compensation from companies that declared bankruptcy.
+An attorney can also help aid you in filing an asbestos trust fund claim to receive compensation from companies that declared bankruptcy.

 The IRS recognizes asbestos settlements (including trust fund claims and jury verdict amounts) as the same type of nontaxable income in most cases.